From Bayesian inference to modern machine learning

 Additionally, we haven’t discussed some important complexities surrounding prior information.
 The MLE formulation doesn’t talk about priors explicitly, but the above shows that it implicitly uses a uniform prior over the parameters.
 This is far from the full story however, as in practice a lot of our prior information enters as modelling choices, which induce their own kind of inductive bias: more on this in the next post.

-Machine learning textbooks typically distinguish between the model class and the parameters of the model.
-In our example, the Normal distribution assumption would be a model, and the various $\mu, \sigma$ values would be considered parameters of that model.
+values would be considered parameters of that model.
 This is a type of hierarchy in what I’ve chosen to just call hypotheses here: any model plus specific parameter setting defines an hypothesis, and in principle we could just as easily do Bayesian inference on that space directly.
-In practice, the hierarchy can simplify the procedure, but adding the extra level - in my opinion - hides the elegance of the formalism. ↩︎
+In practice, the hierarchy can simplify the procedure, but adding the extra level - in my opinion - hides the elegance of the formalism. ↩︎For those interested: we can say that vanilla VI tends to posterior mode-seeking behaviour due to the use of the KL-divergence in its objective, and that this goes some way toward explaining its poor performance when compared to ensemble methods in deep learning contexts. ↩︎

 This is typical of non-exact methods, especially those that involve optimisation (such as VI): what matters is not just the hypotheses that can in principle be described by the model, but also to what degree the choice of optimisation objective and optimiser induces preferences for certain types of hypotheses over others. ↩︎